Schaer's self-pick strawberries cancelled as wet weather claims another victim

 The heavy rains of 2019 had claimed another victim.

-Bonnie Schaer and her husband Larry operate the market and farm, Bonnie, who spoke with the Daily Times on the patio of the market Wednesday afternoon, said a lack of consistent sunshine was likely to blame.
+Bonnie Schaer and her husband Larry operate the market and farm, Bonnie, who spoke with Gatehouse Media Illinois on the patio of the market Wednesday afternoon, said a lack of consistent sunshine was likely to blame.

 Add in the cooler than normal temperatures and higher than normal rainfall totals, and she hypothesized that any amount of sun wouldn’t have salvaged this year’s strawberry crop.